syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 {% endtabs %}

-The web service code is given below
+**Web Service**

+The web service code that converts Excel document at server side and returns the resultant PDF document as content of HttpResponseMessage at client side.

+> The below server side code can be invoked from client side using web service Uri.

 {% tabs %}
 {% highlight c# %}
 HttpFileCollection files = HttpContext.Current.Request.Files;

 if (files.Count == 0)
     return;

-using (Stream stream = files[0].InputStream)
+//Loads an existing Excel document stream using (Stream stream = files[0].InputStream)
 {
-  //Loads an existing Excel document stream using (ExcelEngine engine = new ExcelEngine())
+  using (ExcelEngine engine = new ExcelEngine())
   {
     IApplication application = engine.Excel;

-    //Initializes the ChartToImageConverter for converting charts during Excel to PDF conversion application.ChartToImageConverter = new ChartToImageConverter();
+    //Initializes the ChartToImageConverter for converting charts during Excel To PDF conversion application.ChartToImageConverter = new ChartToImageConverter();
     application.ChartToImageConverter.ScalingMode = ScalingMode.Normal;